NickCellino/toga/README.md

 ## Why?

 This is an educational exercise.
-As such, I didn't think _too_ deeply about the problem I'm solving, but...
+As such, I didn't think _too_ hard about the problem I'm solving, but...

 This can be used to store configuration data when you require something more dynamic than a static key/value mapping.
 Feature flags are one use case for something like this.